QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## 11. touch Command

 This creates an empty text editor file.
 We will implement this command by creating a file named DevOps.
-This is done by entering the following command:
+This is done by executing the following command:

 `touch DevOps`